AndersDeath/diary2/000-current.md

 Today I was working in the first part of the days and was walking alone in the second one.
 Alina and Ksusha went to Disnay land without me.
 It was cool because I really wanted to walk alone.
 I was on Monparnas and just walked in the city center, took photos, looked at libraries and universities.
 That places are very pwerful for me.
 I like to be there.
 I was alone for a whole day and was thinking a lot about my life.
 I am ready for recharging doing cool things again.
 I feel much better.
 I needed to have such trip.
 It's cool to be with money and live in Europe with local documents.
 Also I got an idea that Paris in what Saint-Peterburg wanted to be.
 It's just strange but something like this.

 # 02 Juli - Dienstag - Paris - Berlin - 649 Tag der Einwanderung - Cool Rainy

+Today we sad good buy to Alina in the morning and then went to Orly airport.